Comment on "Harvesting information to control non-equilibrium states of active matter": Theoretical calculations

 where $\omega_0$ is the natural frequency of the system ($\omega_0 = \kappa / \gamma$), $S_{\xi}$ is the PSD of the Gaussian white noise (which is a constant), and $S_{\eta_i}$ is the PSD of the noise $\eta_i$.\\ In the end, for a STEP protocol where the noise is switch from $\eta_1$ to $\eta_2$, we have the formulas:

 As one can see, both quantities $\Delta Q_{EX}$ and $\Delta H_S$ are directly linked to the PSD of the two noises $S_{\eta_1}$ and $S_{\eta_2}$.
 However, there are critical differences: \begin{itemize} \item $H_S(\eta)$ only depends on the ``flatness'' of $S_{\eta}$, but it does not depend on the noise amplitude, nor on the way that the power is distributed along frequencies.
 Since the terms of the sum~\ref{eq:spectral_entropy} can be permuted without changing the result, a PSD that has ``most of its power at high frequencies'' can have the same spectral entropy as a PSD that has ``most of its power at low frequencies''. \item On the contrary, the position variance $\sigma^2_x$, depends explicitly on the noise amplitude, and the frequency content of the PSD.
 Indeed, as seen in equation~\ref{eq:variance}, $\sigma^2_x$ is the integral of $S_\eta(\omega)$ weighted by the mechanical response of the system (the term $1/(\omega^2 + \omega_0^2)$ here).
-Since the overdamped Brownian particle trapped in optical tweezers acts as a first-order low-pass filter with cut-off frequency $\omega_0$, only the ``low frequency content'' of the noise's PSD will have a significant impact on the variance of particle's position. \end{itemize} With this in mind, it is rather easy to design two noises $\eta_1$ and $\eta_2$ such that they have the same spectral entropy ($\Delta H_S = 0$), but still produce a non-zero amount of heat released when the STEP protocol is applied ($\Delta Q_{EX} \neq 0$), which contradicts the relation of direct proportionality between the two quantities~\ref{eq:main_result}.
-Some examples are given in the next subsection.
+Since the overdamped Brownian particle trapped in optical tweezers acts as a first-order low-pass filter with cut-off frequency $\omega_0$, only the ``low frequency content'' of the noise's PSD will have a significant impact on the variance of particle's position. \end{itemize}